How to gain Admissions to Yale University

 Now that you know the ACT and SAT scores Yale University love to see, your next move is getting them.
 But how?
 You're going to set up a way to study well and be ready for the tests.
 It's going to an uphill battle, so here are a few things to remember:

 In the old days, prepping yourself up for the tests was agony.
-Can you imagine trying to set up a desk with piles of books and wondering how much time has passed since you decided to tackle the practice?
-Today, you can get a device and download the app versions of the SAT and ACT tests where you can apply what you've practised and rev yourself up for the game.
+Can you imagine setting up a desk with piles of books and wondering how much time has passed?
+Since you decided to tackle the practice?
+Today, you can get a device and download the SAT and ACT app versions to apply what you practiced.

 While you're getting ready for the test, how about expanding your mind?
-Tackle a few thought-provoking shows, read challenging novels, solve puzzles and do other activities that’ll give your brain that much-needed boost when it’s about to help you out with the tests.
+Watch shows, read novels, solve puzzles, etc., which will give your brain a boost to help yourself with tests.

-Yes, the app versions are quite significant to be there and help you out in your time of need, but it still pays to be in a class where you'll learn with fellow applicants and learn from the ones who survived the tests which are now teaching their way of tackling them and how it can help you and everyone else out.
+Yes, the app versions are quite significant and help you out in your time of need.
+Yet it still great to attend a class where you'll learn with fellow applicants and teachers.
+Their way of tackling them and how it can help you and everyone else out.

-Seeing as how Yale University has quite a fascination with academic-driven students, their acceptance rate is going to be quite a surprise to the point that if you're even going to apply for them, you'd better be super-competitive.
-As TopTier Admissions shows here:
+Seeing how YU has a fascination with academics, their acceptance rate is quite a surprise.
+If you're even going to apply for them, you'd better be super-competitive.

 What does this mean for you?
 It means that you're going to need a lot of motivation and energy even to get through.
 With so many students applying and a few accepted, it's going to take a lot of willpower.

 After doing everything related to requirements, scores, etc., the next is the application.
 When it comes to applying for Yale University, you're going to need to put in the extra effort.
 Here are things to consider and remember: